ELBE as a User Facility

 ELBE is a world-wide unique instrument providing a compact, accelerator-driven photon and particle source.
 The variety of secondary radiation being offered extends from high-energy gamma rays, to infrared and THz radiation, to neutron, positron and electron beams.

-ELBE is operated as user facility, providing more than 50% of the beamtime to external user groups.
+ELBE is operated as a user facility, providing more than 50% of the beamtime to external user groups.

 The publications resulting from experiments at ELBE demonstrate the wealth of research fields covered by the activities at ELBE.

-Application for beamtime and modalities of access
+Application for Beamtime and Modalities of Access

 We strongly recommend discussing the feasibility of planned experiments with the responsible beamline scientist prior to the submission of a proposal, in particular, if you are a new user.